 Initiate Checkout (IC) – The number of initiated checkout events attributed to your ads that are tracked by the Facebook Pixel.

 Landing Page (LP) – This is a dedicated page on your website or app where users are redirected once they click on your ad.

 Landing Page Views (LPV) – These are the number of views your landing page got when people clicked on your ad.

-Lookalike Audience (LAL / LAA / LLA) – Lookalike audience is a set of audience you create based on the custom audience group you have.
+Lookalike Audience (LAL / LAA / LLA) – A lookalike audience is a set of audiences you create based on the custom audience group you have.
 These people will have similar interests as your custom audience group.

 Middle of Funnel (MOFU) – This is the middle stage of the sales process.
 Here the product is presented to the customers as a solution to their problem.

 One-click upsell (OCU) – It is a type of up-selling where the customer has the choice to purchase more things with a single click.
 Mostly these products are an accessory or an attachment for the main product.

 One-time offer (OTO) – It is also a type of up-selling where the customer is provided with an option to purchase more products with a discount but for a limited time.

 Page Post Engagement (PPE) – When this campaign objective is selected, Facebook tries to find users in your audience that are more likely to engage with your posts.

 Retargeting (RT) – This is a method of advertising where the users who have previously shown interest in your products/service/content will be shown your ads.
 For retargeting, you need to place Facebook Pixel on your website.